aluxh/r-shiny-resource-list/README.md

 # R and Shiny Resources List

-There are already too many out there, and it can be difficult to scan through the starred list to find them.
-So, I'm just compiling a list linking to all these awesome lists.
-I might add some of my favourite list at the bottom, to have faster access to them.
+There  are too many list out there, and it's difficult to scan through the starred list to find them.
+Hence, I decided to create a list linking to all of these awesome lists out there.
+In between, I'll include some of my favourite links or books, to have faster access to them.

 * [Books](#Books)
 * [Shiny's List](#Shiny's-list)